 Why we picked the Joule:

 We picked the Joule for its durability, integration, speed, and power.
-ChefSteps constructed the Joule out of extruded polycarbonate and stainless steel, which gives it added strength and durability.
+The Joule is made out of extruded polycarbonate and stainless steel, which gives it added strength and durability.
 The machine also features a magnetic base, which makes it stick to your pot without a clamp.

 Boasting 1100 watts of power, the Joule is powerful enough to heat your water quickly.
 Of all the immersion circulators we tested, the Joule heated water the fastest, bringing 4 quarts of water from room temperature (78 degrees Fahrenheit) to 135 degrees Fahrenheit in less than 10 minutes.
 The manufacturer recommends a maximum water capacity of 2.5 gallons when you’re cooking without a cover, and 5 gallons if you’re cooking with a covered pot.
 This is a large enough capacity to accommodate a large family or a small dinner party.
 Some people worry about immersion circulators being annoyingly loud.
 Thankfully, the Joule is surprisingly quiet considering its speed and power.
 It’s about as loud as the sound of boiling water.